 Automatic Exchange Rights in the Event of the Insolvency of Autodesk.
-Under the Voting and Exchange Trust Agreement, in the event of the voluntary or involuntary liquidation, dissolution or winding-up of Autodesk, Dutchco will be required to purchase each outstanding New Discreet Exchangeable Share for a purchase price equal to the market price of a share of Autodesk Common Stock plus an additional amount equal to the Dividend Amount, which shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.
+Under the Voting and Exchange Trust Agreement, in the event of the voluntary or involuntary liquidation, dissolution or winding-up of Autodesk, Dutchco will be required to purchase each outstanding New Discreet Exchangeable Share for a purchase price equal to the market price of a share of Autodesk Common Stock as of the last Business Day immediately prior to the effectiveness of such voluntary or involuntary liquidation, dissolution or winding up of Autodesk, plus an additional amount equal to the Dividend Amount, which shall be satisfied by Dutchco causing to be delivered to such holder one share of Autodesk Common Stock for each such New Discreet Exchangeable Share and paying to such holder the Dividend Amount.